Update – As of October 2019, Lightroom CC is now known as ‘Lightroom.’

 While AUTO correct has long been a Lightroom tool, Adobe Sensei takes it one step further.

-Lightroom CC’s AUTO tool uses Adobe Sensei to analyzes your photos and make corrections based on cross-references to thousands of professional images.
+Lightroom’s AUTO tool uses Adobe Sensei to analyzes your photos and make corrections based on cross-references to thousands of professional images.

 While this could be helpful for photographers without a lot of editing experience, be aware that it also takes away any artistic vision you may have had for your photo!